COVID-19: Here's New Rundown Of Putnam County Cases By Town

 There were no newly reported COVID-19 deaths reported in Putnam according to the latest data provided by the county’s Department of Health.

-There have now been 26,754 COVID tests administered in Putnam County, which have resulted in 1,626 positive cases, 54 percent of which were in men.
+There have now been 28,372 COVID tests administered in Putnam County, which have resulted in 1,646 (20 new) positive cases, the Department of Health reported on Friday, Aug.
+7.

 There have been 63 COVID deaths in Putnam since the outbreak began five months ago.

-The county is monitoring seven COVID-19 cases, and 1,616 Putnam residents are no longer isolated after testing positive for the virus more than two weeks ago.
+The county is monitoring 11 COVID-19 cases, and 1,635 Putnam residents are no longer isolated after testing positive for the virus more than two weeks ago.

 A breakdown of COVID-19 cases in Putnam County, according to the Department of Health: